Jprogram722/GraphicalGPSProject/README.md

 ```

 ## Running

-After all that, run `flask run` within root to start the GPS at `localhost:5000`
+After all this is done, simply run the python script from your virtual environment.